 - All students must sign in before taking class.

-- Please arrive early.
-In respect to other students, to avoid disruption of the class, students arriving more than ten minutes late may be refused admittance to the class.
+- Students are expected to arrive on time to class and ready to dance.
+In respect to other students and to avoid disruption of the class, students arriving more than ten minutes late may be refused admittance to the class.

 - In the case of only a single student in attendance of a regularly scheduled class; the instructor may choose to instruct a 30-minute private lesson in lieu of the regularly scheduled length of class (designed for more than one student).